JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 }
 ~~~

 You can create conditions based on configuration values or as shown here, based on properties of the request context.
-In this case a query string property is used, but you can use headers, form properties or any other property of the request context.
+In this case a query string property is used.
+You can use HTTP headers, form properties or any other property of the request context.

 You are also able to nest the maps to create child and grandchild branches of needed.